 Torres del Paine National Park

-Maybe one of the absolute best photo locations in South America.
+Maybe one of the absolute best photo locations in South America – it is likely the most photographed view in Chile, and potentially the most iconic of many iconic Patagonia images.
 And while the waterfall itself isn’t all that great for photography, the views down the river above the falls are simply majestic.
 There are loads of different foregrounds to play with, and more compositions than one could possibly count here.

 Just be careful.
 You’ll be tempted to get right down next to the water, but remember that the river is more fierce than it looks and leads right over the waterfall.